 Sometimes the simplest dishes can be the most delicious.
-Quick and easy, this supremely satisfying encore meal features fresh, tender spaghetti coated in an aromatic tomato basil sauce.
+Quick and easy, this supremely satisfying popular meal features fresh, tender spaghetti coated in an aromatic tomato basil sauce.
 White wine and crushed red pepper add depth and a hit of spice to the sauce, which is finished with flavorful Parmesan cheese.
 To up the ante on this winning pasta, we’re serving it with morsels of burrata, the creamiest version of mozzarella imaginable.
 There’s no day this dish can’t fix.

 1 pint cherry tomatoes